robclark56/TransferWise_PHP_SimpleAPIclass/README.md

     1. Click Generate New Keys
     1. Create file on local PC called sandbox_public.pem
     1. Copy and Paste all the Private Key text into sandbox_public.pem.
 Save.
-    1. Repeat steps above for files private.pem and private.pem
+    1. Repeat steps above for files private.pem and public.pem
     1. Reconnect your computer to the network

 1. Method 2 - Create pem files from Linux command line